The Copland Foundation Grants

 Priority programs are those involving historic houses, their collections and gardens.
 While grants are not limited to this category, the Trustees will be particularly pleased to receive grant applications that come under this heading.

-Applications for acquisition grants are accepted at any time, while the deadline for those relating to conservation or interpretation projects is November 15th each year.
+Applications for acquisition grants are accepted at any time.
+The deadline for those relating to conservation or interpretation projects is September 15th, with grants awarded by January of the following year.
 Applications - including all images - should be submitted electronically via the portal on this website.
 Forms can be downloaded in Word format for this purpose.
 See guidelines for further details.

 Organisations that receive grants will be required to supply the Copland Foundation with a USB containing photographs and a short piece of text following the acquisition or successful completion of the project.
 Please refer to the guidelines for further details.